aliang6/Prestige/README.md

 # Prestige
-Analyze articles for emotion and bias, understand important concepts, and be provided with a succinct summary.
+Test website reputation, analyze author for trustworthiness, understand important concepts, and be provided with a succinct summary.

 # Link
 https://prestige-web-app.herokuapp.com/